dch21/am_I_the_moral_one/README.md

- When the user clicks the submit button, we send her answers and demographic info to our backend:
+ When the user clicks the submit button, we send their answers and demographic info to our backend:

   ```js